mpc-bioinformatics/ProGFASTAGen/README.md

 # ProGFASTAGen

-The ProGFASTAGen (**Pro**tein-**G**raph-**FASTA**-**Gen**erator or **Pro**t**G**raph-**FASTA**-**Gen**erator) repository contains workflows to generate so-called ms2-specific-FASTAs (using the precursors from MGF-files) including feature-peptides, like VARIANTs or CONFLICTs if desired, or global-FASTAs (as described in [ProtGraph](https://github.com/mpc-bioinformatics/ProtGraph)).
+The ProGFASTAGen (**Pro**tein-**G**raph-**FASTA**-**Gen**erator or **Pro**t**G**raph-**FASTA**-**Gen**erator) repository contains workflows to generate so-called precursor-specific-FASTAs (using the precursors from MGF-files) including feature-peptides, like VARIANTs or CONFLICTs if desired, or global-FASTAs (as described in [ProtGraph](https://github.com/mpc-bioinformatics/ProtGraph)).
 The single workflow scripts have been implemented with [Nextflow-DSL-2](https://www.nextflow.io/docs/latest/dsl2.html) and are independent to each other.
-Each of them can be used on their own or can be imported to other workflows for other use-cases.
+Each of these workflows can be used on their own or can be imported to other workflows for other use-cases.
 Further, we included three main-workflows, to show how the single workflows can be chained together.
 The `main_workflow_protein_fasta.nf`-workflow converts Thermo-RAW-files into MGF, searches with Comet (and Percolator) and the identification results are then further summarized.
-The workflows `main_workflow_global_fasta.nf` and `main_workflow_ms2_specific_fasta.nf` generate specific FASTA-files before search-engine-identification.
+The workflows `main_workflow_global_fasta.nf` and `main_workflow_precursor_specific_fasta.nf` generate specific FASTA-files before search-engine-identification.
 Below are example nextflow-calls, which can be used.

-Regarding the ms2-specific-FASTA-generation: The source-code of the C++ implementation for traversal can be found in `bin`.
+Regarding the precursor-specific-FASTA-generation: The source-code of the C++ implementation for traversal can be found in `bin`.
 There, four implementations are present: `Float/Int`-Versions as well as `DryRun/VarLimitter`-Versions of the traversal.
-The `Float/Int`-Versions can be faster/slower on some specific processors and both versions can be used via a flag in the `create_ms2_specific_fasta.nf`-workflow.
+The `Float/Int`-Versions can be faster/slower on some specific processors and both versions can be used via a flag in the `create_precursor_specific_fasta.nf`-workflow.
 The `DryRun`-Version does not generate a FASTA but tests the used system (depending on a query-timeout) to determine the maximum number of variants which can be used, while not timing out.
 The actual FASTA-generation happens in the `VarLimitter`-Version using the generated protein-graphs at hand.

 in **Prerequisites** a small description of dependencies and how to set up the host system is given. **Individual steps** describes the single workflows and how they can be called, while **Main Workflow Scripts** shows example-calls of the main workflows.
 In **Regenerate Results from Publication**, the calls and parameters are shown, which were used in the publication.
 Using the same FASTA, SP-EMBL with a similar server-setting should yield similar results as used in the publication.